 In this performance, the actors are bedecked in costumes that look like the result of a frenzied mating between Late Imperial China and Mardi Gras, John Keene's chorus buoys the dubious narrative on warm, soft clouds of sound.
 Ramon Tebar's conducting is stately, and the music is Puccini's loveliest.

 I would pay serious money to know what kind of relationship might develop between the in-laws or to find out what self-respecting Persian monarch would let foreign heads of state lop off the heads of his progeny with impunity.

-The night's most compelling singing comes from the comparably unknown Elizabeth Caballero, a young lyric soprano who has largely made her career with FGO.
+Frank Porretta, as Calaf, has a fine heroic instrument, though he saves a bit too much for the big notes; at times he gets lost in ensemble -- especially when singing against Lise Lindstrom, our Turandot, whose voice is downright dinosaurian.
+When she opens her mouth, especially in the second act, even the orchestra is sometimes drowned out.The night's most compelling singing comes from the comparably unknown Elizabeth Caballero, a young lyric soprano who has largely made her career with FGO.
 Her tones are limpid, creamy, Tebaldian.
 And she can act.
 As Caballero sings, you really might believe that a girl could fall in love with a man self-centered enough to sing away the night as innocents are murdered because of his googly-eyed obstinacy.
 Which is touching, I suppose, if a little depressing.
 That love makes us blind we knew already.
 Did we need to know that it makes us sociopaths as well?